MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 <!--## To run a code conversion from C/AL to AL-->

-## 1. Import the test library into your C/AL solution
+## Task 1: Import the test library into your C/AL solution

 If your solution uses Microsoft (1st-party) extensions, you will have to convert the test library from C/AL to AL, in addition to the base application.
 The reason for this is that the Microsoft extensions rely on the test symbols.
 The easiest way to do this is to import the **CALTestLibraries.W1.fob** file into the old database.
 This file is available on the installation media (DVD) for in the **TestToolKit** folder.